On a Question of Jaegers: Abstract

 \section{Abstract}

 We show that there exists a positive arithmetical formula $\psi(x,R)$, where $x \in \om$, $R \subseteq \om$, with no hyperarithmetical fixed point.
 This answers a question of Gerhard J\"{a}ger.
-As corollaries we obtain results on: (a) the proof-theoretic strength of the Kripke-Platek set theory; (b) fixed points of monotone functions in complete partial orders; (c) the uniformization of Borel sets; and (d) hyperdegrees of fixed points of positive formulae.
+As corollaries we obtain results on the proof-theoretic strength of the Kripke-Platek set theory; the fixed points of monotone functions in chain-complete partial orders; the non-Borel uniformization of Borel sets; and the hyperdegrees of fixed points of positive formulae.
+Further we prove a Suslin-Kleene type result for the specific encoding of the hyperarithmetical sets that we are using.